rust-bitcoin/hex-conservative/README.md

 reserve the right to use features to guard compiler specific code so `--all-features` may not work using the MSRV toolchain.

+### Policy

+We don't intend to bump MSRV until the newer Rust version is at least two years old and also included in Debian stable (1.63 is in Debian 12 at the moment).

+Note though that the dependencies may have looser policy.
+This is not considered breaking/wrong - you would just need to pin them in `Cargo.lock` (not `.toml`).

 ## Githooks

 To assist devs in catching errors _before_ running CI we provide some githooks.
 If you do not